algosup/2024-2025-project-2-serious-game-team-7/documents/functional/functional_specifications.md

 #### Pollution

 Each node generate pollution proportionally to it's monetary value.
-The proportion can be changed by passing laws that reduce green house gases emissions in this node.
+The proportion can be changed by passing laws that reduce green house gases emissions in one or multiple nodes.

 ### Diplomacy

 ### Law

 ### Research